woolfg/gassler.org/content/posts/stackoverflowish/postmortem-docker-upgrade/index.md

 Unfortunately, after restarting all my stacks manually, I still couldn't see any running containers and the log was full of error messages as shown above (link, network, etc).
 It took me a while until I found the problem.
-As I started the stacks manually and didn't use my automates solution, I forgot to add the flag `--with-registry-auth`.
+As I started the stacks manually and didn't use my automated solution, I forgot to add the flag `--with-registry-auth`.
 This flag is necessary to pull images from a private registry which I use.
 Finally after adding `--with-registry-auth`, everything was recovering and I could go to bed.